 CT TOWN to TOWN VOTER APPLICATION RECEIPT: Applicant completes this receipt.
 Agency stamps and returns this receipt to applicant.
-Name Address Where you Live rigonoy 2 are sump 2 ore City or Town, State, Zip Code Application delivered to admitting official by: applicant (or)so so applicant (or)so so application is approved by the Registrary Contact the Registrary of voters in your town if you do not receive confirm s of Voters in your town of residence.

-- Applications delivered by someone other than the applicant is subject to mail-in deadlines.
+Name Date of Birth Address Where you Live Agency Date Stamp Below Number and Street, Apartment Number City or Town, State, Zip Code Application delivered to admitting official by: applicant (or)some one other than applicant. - You are not an elector until your application is approved by the Registrars of Y Voters in your town of residence. - Contact the Registrar of Voters in your town if you do not receive confirmation on in 3 weeks. - Applications delivered by someone other than the applicant is subject to mail- in deadlines.